aadhiya/AadhiyaMariaThomas_StreamlitTool/README.md

 Polars and Pandas are both supported for tabular data processing:

  **Polars:** This is used as the default engine for data manipulation, preview, and cleaning.
 It offers significantly faster performance on large datasets, lower memory usage, and powerful lazy evaluation.

 •	Most internal operations (reading CSV/Excel, cleaning, etc.) route through Polars whenever possible.

 •	Automatic fallback to Pandas for unsupported formats or operations.

-**Pandas:** Used for interoperation with ML libraries (scikit-learn), visualization (matplotlib, seaborn), and profiling.
+**Pandas:** This is used for interoperation with ML libraries (scikit-learn), visualization (matplotlib, seaborn), and profiling.

 •	Conversion between Polars and Pandas is seamless.

-Tip: For best performance, keep work within Polars until ML/training/modeling steps.
+In this app for best performance, I have kept working within Polars until ML/training/modeling steps.

+________________________________________

+## Data Profiling Integration

+Automated Data Profiling is provided via these integrations:

+•	Custom Numeric/Categorical Summaries: With Fast, in-app previews using Polars for basic statistics (mean, median, std, value counts).

+•	Streamlit-Pandas-Profiling: Which provides Embedded profiling reports which are displayed directly in Streamlit, allowing interactive exploration without leaving the app.

+•	ydata-profiling (formerly pandas-profiling):
+•	Full exploratory profile reports for your dataset, produced instantly.
+•	Supports interactive sampling for large datasets (with toggles in the UI to profile up to 1,000 random rows for rapid diagnostics).
+•	You can select which columns are included in profiles for targeted analysis.